PIS-projekt/Kurnik-2/backend/README.md

 ## Running locally using docker

-The docker compose consista of 3 targets:
+The docker compose consists of 3 targets:

 * `backend` - runs the database & backend server in development mode